Best BOB Punching Bags Reviewed

 It is important to note, these all have different features.
 Some are great with gloves and some you should not use if you’re not wearing gloves.
 In addition, 100% Genuine Leather bags require more work and upkeep to ensure the Leather stays in good condition but if well maintained offers ridiculous longevity in use.
 Materials like rubber and synthetic leather can be sprayed and wiped off easily.
 This is another one of those things that you need to stop and think about what is most important to you.

 Deciding to make the investment in a BOB punching bag is a big deal and more often than not martial arts enthusiasts do it for realistic training.
-When meeting in competition you will encounter a variety of heights and sizes.
+When meeting in a competition you will encounter a variety of heights and sizes.
 If you buy a training bag that is not adjustable you are not receiving the real feel of fighting an opponent.

 Adjustability has a lot to do with height.
 Most of the options in our guide offer height adjustment which is where you will see the biggest variety when fighting a live opponent.
 Giving yourself the option to train in a variety of heights improves your striking skill.
 Your body will know how to react to someone tall or short.
 This can be a major advantage and ultimately lead you to the win.